EuropeanTestingConference/europeantestingconference/pages/2018/topics/snippets/maaret-pyhajarvi.md

 ---
 speaker: Maaret Pyhäjärvi
-title: How would you test a text field?
+title: How Would you Test a Text Field?
 id: maaret-pyhajarvi
 workshop: true
 topic-category: testing